evy0311/lat-5591-hackintosh/README.md

 ## Post-Installation

-##### FHD Screen

-If you have done the full HD (1920x1080) screen mod (like myself), it is recommended that you install [One Key HiDPI](https://github.com/xzhih/one-key-hidpi "One Key HiDPI").
-This will mimic the "retina" display feature that many of Apple's newer laptops come with.

-##### UltraBay HDD

-If you are using a HDD or SSD in place of the normal optical drive, you will need to install AHCIPortInjector.kext and AppleAHCIPort.kext into `Library/Extensions`.

-`AHCIPortInjector.kext` fixes the `Disk not initialized` issue (disk cannot be read). `AppleAHCIPort.kext` fixes the disk being detected as an external drive (instead of internal).

 ##### Setting up Apple services (Facetime, iMessage, etc.)
 I *highly* recommend following [This guide](https://www.tonymacx86.com/threads/an-idiots-guide-to-imessage.196827/) to get these features working.
 It worked for me on the first try and was super straight forward compared to other guides that I have seen before in the past.

-##### Getting audio working

-In order to get audio to work, there are a few simple steps we need to follow.
-This has been tested and working on High Sierra and Mojave.
-Special Thanks to this guide [Here](https://www.tonymacx86.com/threads/guide-lenovo-thinkpad-t440p.233282/) for help in getting this to work.
-By default, speaker audio should work, but audio via the headhpone jack does not.
-Follow the steps below to get it working.

-1. First, copy the .zip file called `alc_fix.zip` inside the foldr `Audio Stuff` to the desktop.
-2. Open terminal and type `cd desktop/alc_fix`, then hit enter.
-3. Then, type `./install.sh` and press enter.
-4. The provided `config.plist` has already been configured to inject *Audio Layout* ID `28`.
-This enables the headphone jack to work.
-5. Restart and enjoy your audio from the headphone jack!

 ##### Customizing About This Mac

 In order to customize the About This Mac section, I recommend you follow the guide [Here](https://github.com/Haru-tan/Hackintosh-Things/blob/master/AboutThisMacMojave.md "Here").

 For the section about changing the logo, you can use the T440p logo's I have designed in ` /SystemLogos/`.

-##### Fix Middle Button Scrolling with Non-Synaptics Trackpad

-Since Apple only uses Synaptics trackpads in their Macbook's, a non-synaptics trackpad will have problems getting things like gestures to work, as well as the popular "middle button scrolling" used on Thinkpads (combination of pressing the middle button and using the Trackpoint to scroll).
-If you're like me, I ordered the Alps varient of the upgraded T450 trackpad, which the VoodooPS2Controller kext does not support gestures for.
-In order to "fake" the middle button scrolling, we need to download an app called [Smart Scroll](http://www.marcmoini.com/sx_en.html).
-Once this is done, go to the "vector scroll" section, and enable it.
-Then, if you clikc the middle button, you can now scroll down by using the trackpoint.
-This is unfortunetely only a temporary solution as it doesn't behave the same.
-Thanks to Redit user [daftguy](https://www.reddit.com/user/daftguy) for finding this solution.